17 Interiors Ideas For Decorating Children's Bedrooms

 - This is such a wonderful statement piece for a children's room and undoubtedly encourages an interest in books and nature.
 Bespoak Interiors have designed this particular bookcase at 1.2m which is great for the kids to grab their own tomes.
 Everything this company produces is made to order.

-Tactile textiles add layers of interest to a space and there are no shortage of amazing handmade designs from around the world.
+Tactile textiles add layers of interest to a space and there is no shortage of amazing handmade designs from around the world.
 These are some of my favourites:

 - Just the right side of kitsch, these curtain panels from Here Is The Shop in China look great mixed and matched which would solve any problems in shared rooms - an animal for each child!